k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 - JAVA_AES library generates a new key using an AES-256 algorithm.
 - The generated key size is 256 bit.
 - The key generation is based on secured random generation.
-- Fabric uses ARS256 algorithm to encrypt the master key.
+- Fabric uses AES-256 algorithm as well as Initialization Vector algorithm, to encrypt the master key.

 #### Master Key Storage